How to Transfer Property Ownership in Pakistan: Step-by-Step Guide

 Second, bring these stamps and other original documents, accompanied by two witnesses, to the office of the society/project/Registrar.

-After that, the donor and donee must sign the deed of gift, accompanied by two witnesses.
+After that, the donor and donee must sign the deed of gift, with two witnesses present.

 Step 3: Register the Gift Deed/Execute Transfer